takethathe/crosswalk-package-tool/README.md

 ### Usage

-`crosswalk-package create 1`: This will setup the package generating envrionment under 'deb_build' directory.
+`crosswalk-package create 1`: This will setup the package generating envrionment under 'deb_package' directory.
 Please make sure run this command under Crosswalk directory.
 Please note that the last parameter means the 'debian version', a number like 1, 2, 3...